Filing an Application

 Action to Take

-Interview if required or desk review.
-If applying for cash and a 2-parent household with minor children, get other parent's signature at interview or mail back for signature.
+If applying for cash and a 2-parent household with minor children, obtain other parent's signature at interview or mail back for signature.

 If not signed, have client sign at interview (if the client is in the office) or mail back for signature.
 The date we receive the signature is the date of application for food assistance.
-If applying for cash and a 2-parent household, get the other parent's signatures.
+If applying for cash and a 2-parent household, obtain the other parent's signatures.

 Informational Handouts and Supplemental Forms: